 What is Financial Aid?

-First, the student must complete the Free Application for Federal Student Aid (FAFSA) and submit it to the U.S. Department of Education's processor.
-The FAFSA is located at http://www.fafsa.gov.
+First, the student must complete a Free Application for Federal Student Aid (FAFSA) and submit it to the U.S. Department of Education's processor.
 The processor will determine the Expected Family Contribution (EFC).
-The school will determine the financial need which is the difference between the cost of attending the university and the resources available to the student.
-Thus, financial need is determined to be the cost of attendance minus expected parental contribution; if applicable, expected student contribution and other available resources.
+The Expected Family Contribution measures your family's financial strength and is used to determine your eligibility for federal student aid.
+Financial need is the cost of attendance minus the expected family contribution.

-Non-need based aid is administered based on a student's academic merit, talent, major field of study, etc.
+- Non-need based aid is based on a student's academic merit, talent, major field of study, etc.

 Your financial aid awards are based on information you reported on the FAFSA.
 In addition, information from the Records Office will determine eligibility for aid, such as your career, (graduate or undergraduate) and enrollment status (full-time, half-time, etc.).
 Any change to your enrollment status may change your financial aid awards.
 You must report any changes to the Office of Financial Aid immediately.
 A reduction or cancellation of your award may result in a balance owed to the university.